baywet/GitHubTodoDemo/dotnet/README.md

    ```

 1. Copy the **.vscode** directory to add debug and build configuration.
+1. Make sure you install the recommended extensions (type `@recommended` in the extensions search bar, and install all the `Workspace recommendations`).
 1. Copy the **GitHubAuthentication** directory to add the authentication provider for GitHub.

 ## Getting ready